Voronenko/ProjectDocs/README.md

 Known issues:
 =============

+## "BlockDiag not found"

+Most likely you are hitting:

+### ubuntu 14.04,

-ubuntu 14.04, error  ValueError: --enable-jpeg requested but jpeg not found, aborting
+error  ValueError: --enable-jpeg requested but jpeg not found, aborting

 solution: sudo apt-get install libjpeg-dev

+### MacOS

+zlib not found or libjpeg not found

+solution: install dev packages using `xcode-select --install`  , install jpeg-devel using `brew install libjpeg`

 useful tools
 ============